Real Non-Commutative Convexity I: Complexification

 \begin{example} Consider the quaternions $\bH$ as a real $C^*$-algebra.
+This example will recur repeatedly through the series of papers, so we will be brief here.
 The state space of $\bH$ is trivial, a singleton containing only the map $(a+ib+jc+kd \mapsto a)$.
 However the non-commutative state space at the higher levels make up for this deficit, and is much more interesting.
 The complexification of $\bH$ is $M_2(\bC)$.
-So the first layer of $\ncS(\bH_c) \cong \ncS(M_2(\bC))$ is all states on $M_2(\bC)$, which correspond to positive $2 \times 2$ trace one matrices -- i.e. the first layer is affine isomorphic to the Bloch sphere.
-By Lemma \ref{ncSCommC} we have $\ncS(\bH_c) \cong \ncS(\bH)_c$ and so through complexification the first layer of $\ncS(\bH)$ went from having a single element to containing a three dimensional ball's worth of elements. \end{example}
+So the first level of $\ncS(\bH_c) \cong \ncS(M_2(\bC))$ is all states on $M_2(\bC)$, which correspond to positive $2 \times 2$ trace one matrices -- i.e.\ the first level is affine isomorphic to the Bloch sphere.
+By Lemma \ref{ncSCommC} we have $\ncS(\bH_c) \cong \ncS(\bH)_c$ and so through complexification the first level of $\ncS(\bH)$ went from having a single element to containing a three dimensional ball's worth of elements. \end{example}

 Next, for $K$ real compact nc convex we consider $A(K)_c$ as a complexification of an operator system versus $A(K_c)$ as a complex operator system.
 Let $f,g: K \to \cM(\bR)$ be real affine maps and $x+iy \in M_N(K_c)$.
 Define the map $\Psi: A(K)_c \to A(K_c)$ by